0xblockbard/aptos-crowd/README.md

 - **Real-Time Updates**: Successful pledges trigger automatic updates to the campaigns's funding progress.

-Our demo showcases how effortlessly blockchain technology can be integrated into crowdfunding platforms, emphasizing a seamless and user-friendly experience.
+Our interactive demo provides a comprehensive preview of the AptosCrowd platform, highlighting our user-friendly interface and seamless integration of blockchain technology in crowdfunding.

 We prioritize the user journey in both funding and supporting campaigns, making the process straightforward and accessible.

-The campaign interface is clean and minimalist, featuring a main campaign image on the left side and a data panel on the right that displays real-time campaign information fetched directly from smart contract storage.
+For instance, the campaign interface is clean and minimalist, featuring a main campaign image on the left side and a data panel on the right that displays real-time campaign information fetched directly from smart contract storage.

 Once a contribution is successfully made and the transaction is recorded on the blockchain, the campaign's progress updates automatically to reflect the new funding status.